© Dieter Lukas

 Meet Charlie (female), our first tagged great-tailed grackle!

 Want to join the grackle team?

 The Grackle Project started in Santa Barbara in 2014 to investigate avian cognitive abilities in the lab and field.
-We are setting up a new field site at Arizona State University in 2017 to understand the role of behavioral flexibility in invasion success.
+We set up a new field site at Arizona State University in 2017 to understand the role of behavioral flexibility in invasion success.

 We track individually identified (through unique color leg band combinations) grackles using focal follow protocols to gather behavioral data, and we bring some grackles into aviaries temporarily to give them choice tests.
 If you are interested in obtaining research experience with The Grackle Project, please see the application instructions below, click the links at the top of the page to learn more about the project, and apply.
 As biologists, we know the importance of diversity and we encourage applications from individuals belonging to groups that are traditionally under-represented in the sciences.

-Arizona State University undergrads: Participation in this project would count toward your degree requirements (Research Electives) because you will be able to obtain research credit (BIO/MIC/MBB 310, 495 or 499; see here and here for more details).
+Arizona State University undergrads: Participation in this project could count toward your degree requirements (Research Electives) because you would be able to obtain research credit (BIO/MIC/MBB 310, 495 or 499; see here and here for more details).

-Interest in learning about how to conduct bird behavior research.
+Interest in learning how to conduct bird behavior research.